WASHINGTON (Reuters) - The masters of the universe were forced down to earth on Tuesday.

 Despite the hearing, Goldman Sachs shares were up 0.7 percent at $153.04 by the close of trading on Tuesday, defying a drop of about 2 percent in the broader market triggered by downgrades in Greek and Portuguese debt.
-Blankfein’s testimony came after the close of normal trading hours.

 The hearings recalled the Pecora Commission hearings that investigated the causes of the 1929 stock market crash.
 The head of the commission, Ferdinand Pecora, is often credited with popularizing the word “bankster,” which combines “banker” and “gangster.”

-The current and former employees said Goldman was managing risk on individual positions rather than making a broad bet against the future of the housing market.
+On Tuesday, the current and former employees said Goldman was managing risk on individual positions rather than making a broad bet against the future of the housing market.

 The Goldman executives spoke deliberately, but at times looked uncomfortable as they were asked to leaf through massive evidence binders, crammed with emails and other internal Goldman communications.